Subaru servicing by boxer-engine specialists

 - Wind-up or binding in tight turns: often mismatched tyres or worn driveline parts; we check both

-- Lineartronic CVT: correct fluid service typically clears a shudder pulling away
+- Lineartronic CVT: the correct transmission fluid service typically clears a shudder pulling away

 WRX, STI and Impreza: